darr381/CRUDreactjsForCogniceptSystems/README.md

 * Search.js uses findRow(event) to send a post request to server.js which then communicates with the database
 * Update.js uses updateRow(event) to send a patch request to server.js which then communicates with the database
 * Delete.js uses deleteRow(event) to send a delete request to server.js which then communicates with the database
+* DatabaseDisplay.js makes multiple calls to the database
-* Using postgresql, reactjs, and bootstrap.
+* Using postgresql, reactjs(frontend), node.js and express.js(backend), and bootstrap.
 * extra react libraries include : react-flash-message , reactstrap, react-file-reader, reactjs-popup,react-flash-message, ag-grid-react,csvtojson